 Q. How can I tell if I have hail damage?
 My roof isn’t leaking.

-A. If the hail is large and hard enough the damage is sometimes very evident for anyone to see, but often hail damage is difficult to determined right after a storm.
-It’s best to have a skilled, knowledgeable, licensed, professional roofing contractor like Rio Blanco Roofing & Restoration LLC provide you with a free storm damage assessment.
+A. If the hail is large and hard enough the damage is sometimes very evident for anyone to see, but often hail damage is difficult to determine right after a storm.
+It’s best to have a skilled, knowledgeable, licensed, professional roofing contractor like Rio Blanco Roofing & Restoration, roofers san antonio tx, provide you with a free storm damage assessment.
 Too often hail damage is overlooked, and not discovered until your roof starts leaking from accelerated damage resulting from hail or wind damage.

 Q. The insurance company withheld depreciation on my roof.
 Can I get that money?